Dear Shari and Toby,

 electrical stimuli applied to the same location on the skin, the skin impedance

-is reduced, which could result in greater current flow as stimulation
+is reduced, which could result in greater current flow as stimulation continues.

-and skin serves to minimize the skin impedance.
+serves to minimize the skin impedance.

 Medical complications arising from use of TENS are rare.
 However, skin irritation can occur in as many as 33% of patients, due, at least in part, to drying out of the electrode gel.
 Patients need to be instructed in the use and care of TENS equipment, with particular attention to the electrodes.